syncfusion-content/wpf-docs/wpf/Spreedsheet/Localization.md

 A demo of localization is available at the following location:

-Essential Studio WPF Sample Browser  Spreadsheet  Localization Localization Demo..
+Essential Studio WPF Sample Browser  Spreadsheet  Localization Localization Demo..